noro66/TicTackToe/README.md

     Create a new branch for your feature or bug fix.
     Commit your changes with descriptive messages.
     Push to your branch and submit a pull request.

-License

-This project is licensed under the MIT License - see the LICENSE file for details.
-Acknowledgements

-    Font: "Permanent Marker" for game headings and status text.
-    Icons: Any icons used are from FontAwesome (if applicable).

-Feel free to adjust the sections as needed to better fit your project's specifics or any additional features you may have added.# TicTackToe